JustinBirchard/boot-game/README.md

 # boot-game
 ### Boot is a sci-fi text game about a small robot trying to navigate the galaxy.

-**To run the game:** Open the 'boot-game' folder in VS Code and run 'boot-game.py'

-VS Code & Python 3.8 or later is recommended
+**To run the game:** Open the 'boot-game' folder in VS Code and run 'boot-game.py'.
+Python 3.8 or later is recommended.

 **Version Notes:**